Introduction

 High stability and insensitive to mounting conditions: Any configuration possible

-Rheonics SRV and SRD use unique patented co-axial resonator, in which two ends of the sensors twist in opposite directions, cancelling out reaction torques on their mounting and hence making them completely insensitive to mounting conditions and ink flow rates.
+Rheonics SRV and SRD use unique patented co-axial resonator, in which two ends of the sensors twist in opposite directions, cancelling out reaction torques on their mounting and hence making them completely insensitive to mounting conditions and coating flow rates.
 These sensors can easily cope up with regular relocation.
 Sensor element sits directly in the fluid, with no special housing or protective cage required.

 Instant accurate readouts on printing conditions – Complete system overview and predictive control